 - How to enable desktop toast notifications through an AppUserModelID

 - Quickstart: Sending a toast notification from the desktop

 Toast associated with an app that has a tile or badge on the lock screen will also appear on the lock screen.
 Toast shown on the lock screen is identical to toast shown elsewhere.
-It differs in that all toasts on the lock screen are shown for the length of a long-duration toast.
+It differs in that all toasts on the Windows lock screen are shown for the length of a long-duration toast.
 For more information, see the Lock screen overview.